lvarin/asso_smk_smpl/README.md

 Please open the file config/config.yaml and adjust the settings: e.g. adjust the file names; add the names of the columns of the sample sheet file that you would like to use as phenotypes and covariates; set the number of PCs that you would like to include.

-### Containerization after changes
+### Creating a container with all environments after changes (for mode B)

 The pipeline can be containerized after conda environments have been changed.
 The following commands have to be executed:
 ```
 conda activate snakemake7
 snakemake --containerize > dockerfile

-snakemake --cores 1 --use-conda
+docker build -t gwas_pipeline .
+docker tag gwas_pipeline axschmidt/gwas_pipeline:0.1
+docker push axschmidt/gwas_pipeline:0.1
 ```

 ### Acknowledgement:
-In particular, I would like to thank the developers of the software that is used within this repository, e.g. snakemake, regenie, plink, plink2, R. tidyverse
+In particular, I would like to thank the developers of the software that is used within this repository, among others snakemake, regenie, plink, plink2, R, tidyverse.